mui/toolpad/docs/data/toolpad/core/components/page-container/page-container.md

 ## Responsiveness

-The Page Container component inherits the properties of the MUI [Container](https://mui.com/material-ui/react-container/) component.
+The Page Container component inherits the properties of the Material UI [Container](https://mui.com/material-ui/react-container/) component.
 You can use its `maxWidth` and `fixed` properties to control the bounds of the page.